SAP-samples/cap-local-development-workshop/exercises/00/README.md

 ## Create new CAP Node.js project

-We'll explore local development friendly features using a simple CAP Node.js project, which you should set up now.
-It's based on the `sample` [facet].
+We'll explore local development friendly features starting with a simple CAP Node.js project, which you should create now.
+It's based on the `sample` [facet], which provides a ready-to-go sample schema and set of services, plus annotations and some actual data.

 From the terminal prompt, initialize a new project called `myproj`, adding the `sample` facet; then move into that project's directory and install the NPM package dependencies: